chriswycoff/dbFinalProject2020/README.md

 Zeke's update as of 3:30pm 11/22:
 Measure Votes and related Votes done.
 Need to add Candidate Votes and related Votes.

+Zeke's update as of 5:30pm 11/23:
+Should be done entering data.
+There are no voters who voted for the same measure or position twice, but most voters did not vote for every measure or every position.